Vision Problems: Living With Poor Eyesight

 To keep doing the things you enjoy, you will want to make a few changes to your lifestyle.
-The changes you need to make depend on how much vision you have lost, what kinds of activities you like to do, and your lifestyle.
-Making changes may seem difficult and time-consuming.
-Be patient.
+The changes you need to make depend on how much vision you have lost, what kinds of activities you like to do, and your current lifestyle.
+Making changes may seem difficult and time-consuming, but be patient.
 You can keep your independence and continue the activities you enjoy.

 More information about vision problems can be found in these topics:

-There are also many vision aids that are specially made for people who have poor eyesight, such as magnifiers that enlarge printed materials and special papers with bold lines for writing checks.
+There are also many vision aids that are specially made for people who have poor eyesight.
+These aids include magnifiers that enlarge printed materials and special papers with bold lines for writing checks.
 A good low-vision evaluation can help you find out which vision aids would be most helpful for you.

 Poor eyesight should not prevent you from having a full and active life.
-By adapting to your poor eyesight, you can continue to work, live independently, and do the leisure and recreational activities that you enjoy.
-The more vision adaptations and enhancing skills you learn and use, the more independent and active you can be.
+The more vision adaptations, enhancing skills, and adaptive technologies you learn and use, the more independent and active you can be.

 Some simple changes can help you use your remaining vision to its full potential and allow you to live as independently as possible.
-The keys to success are as follows.
+Here are some keys to success.